Find Treatment Centers in Indiana

 | MAT | 6–24+ months | $5,000–$15,000/yr | Opioid use disorder, relapse prevention |

-Treatment facilities in Indiana are concentrated in urban areas, with Anderson leading with 115 centers, followed by Indianapolis (62) and Richmond (46).
+Treatment facilities in Indiana are concentrated in urban areas, with Indianapolis leading with 84 centers, followed by Fort Wayne (28) and Merrillville (19).
 For residents in rural areas, telehealth addiction counseling and out-of-area programs provide alternatives.
 Browse our full Indiana directory to filter by city, treatment type, and insurance accepted.

 Check Your Insurance Coverage in Indiana